DTLP/homelab/README.md

   - 128GB M.2 NVMe SSD

-Each HP machine is running Proxmox Virtual Environment and they're all connected together with that tiny TP-Link switch.
+Each HP machine is running Proxmox Virtual Environment and they're all connected together with that tiny TP-Link switch making one Proxmox cluster.

 ### Software
-Proxmox nodes each run just one Ubuntu guest VM.
-So far these VM roles are:
+So far my Proxmox nodes host the following things:
-- 1 kubernetes master node
+- 2 kubernetes master nodes on Talos
-- 3 kubernetes worker nodes
+- 3 kubernetes worker nodes on Talos
-- 1 NFS server for persistent storage
+- 1 NFS server for persistent storage on Ubuntu

 Proxmox resources are managed via [Terraform](https://github.com/DTLP/homelab/tree/main/terraform), but the initial setup is done using [Ansible](https://github.com/DTLP/homelab/tree/main/ansible).
 I used to use Vagrant for this before I moved to Proxmox, but I no